Rey Horus: Major League Wrestling (2018–2020)

 Horus debuted for American promotion Major League Wrestling (MLW) at their July 19, 2018 event MLW Battle Riot, in the 40-man Battle Riot match.
 He was unsuccessful in the match, which was won by Tom Lawlor.
 In September 2018, he would team with Drago to face The Lucha Brothers for the MLW World Tag Team Championship.
 He returned to the promotion in February 2019, when he defeated Aero Star in a singles match.
 Then at the following tapings, he appeared in the 2019 Battle Riot match and in another match teamed with Air Wolf in a loss to The Lucha Brothers.

 Ring of Honor (2019–2021)

 Rey Horus teamed with Bandido and Flamita to capture the ROH World Six-Man Tag Team Championship from Villain Enterprises (Marty Scurll, PCO, and Brody King) at Saturday Night at Center Stage in January 2020.
 Later that year, at Final Battle 2020, he defeated Dalton Castle in a singles match.
-On January 16, 2021, he unsuccessfully challenged Dragon Lee for the ROH World Television Championship.
+On January 16, 2021, he unsuccessfully attempted to challenge Dragon Lee for the ROH World Television Championship.